Donald Trump 'Unraveling' And 'Scaring Them,' White House Officials Told Yale Psychiatrist, She Now Reveals

-On Thursday, the same day that Elizabeth Warren of Massachusetts became the first United States Senator to call for Donald Trump’s removal from office by the 25th Amendment, as Inquisitr reported, a Yale University psychiatrist who authored a book about Trump’s mental health revealed that White House officials have reached out to her, alarmed about Trump’s psychological state.
+On Thursday, the same day that Elizabeth Warren of Massachusetts became the first United States Senator to call for Donald Trump’s removal from office by the 25th Amendment, as the Inquisitr reported, a Yale University psychiatrist who authored a book about Trump’s mental health revealed that White House officials have reached out to her, alarmed about Trump’s psychological state.

 The Trump administration officials told Dr. Bandy Lee that Trump’s deteriorating mental condition was “scaring them,” and that they felt Trump was psychologically “unraveling,” she told The New York Daily News.